zulfadz/the-plain/_posts/2022-05-28-finite-difference.md

 ```
 <img src="https://raw.githubusercontent.com/zulfadz/zulfadz.github.io/master/pictures/fd1.png" width="400"/>

-> 0.176221552194
+> RMSE: 0.176221552194

 The figure above shows that the finite-difference approximation is able to simulate the exact solution pretty well.
-The root mean squared error is 0.18.
+The RMSE is 0.18.
 In fact, it can be made more precise by decreasing grid increment $$dx$$.
-The code below calculates the root mean squared error given decreasing values of $$dx$$:
+The code below calculates and plot the RMSE given different values of $$dx$$:

 ```python